davy7125/polyphone/en/manual/settings.md

 The :guilabel:`Sound` section makes it possible to modify the chorus and reverb of the synth, along with its global volume.
 The global volume may be changed with the volume MIDI controller if an external keyboard is connected.

+Since the default modulator modifying the filter frequency has been changed between versions 2.01 and 2.04 of the sf2 specifications, it is possible to define here which version to take:

+* 2.01: use the rule "lower the filter frequency taking into account the velocity IF the velocity is less than 64" (we can hear a clear and problematic gap between velocities 63 and 64);
+* 2.04: use the rule "lower the filter frequency taking into account the velocity" (no more gap);
+* disabled: this default modulator is not set.

 ![Settings, sound](images/settings_sound.png "Settings, sound")